 Foraging areas may be 30 miles or more from breeding sites, and include the shallows of lakes, rivers, and marshes.
-Pelican prey includes fish (including, in some areas, commercially important species), amphibians, and crustaceans.
+Pelican prey includes fish (such as carp, suckers, and chubs, but also including commercially important species in some areas), amphibians, and crustaceans.

-American white pelicans nest on isolated islands in freshwater systems.
+American white pelicans nest on isolated islands in freshwater systems that are relatively free of disturbance by humans and mammalian predators.
 These islands can be permanent or ephemeral.
-American white pelican breeding sites include isolated islands in freshwater lakes and rivers.
 Females typically breed at age three and lay an average of two eggs, but most pairs fledge only one young.
 Nesting pelicans are highly susceptible to disturbance and females rarely lay a second clutch if the first clutch is lost.

 Young are cared for by both parents for three to four weeks, then join other young within the colony and fledge at 9 to 10 weeks old.